giangbioinformatics/on-premise-bioinformatics-infrastructure/README.md

 # on-premise-bioinformatics-infrastructure
 This repo for setting up the  local infrastructure for bioinformatics analysis
 ## Step 1:
 Create the virtual env.
-It requires to install python and docker.
+It requires to install python and and vagrant, vmware_fusion for mac m1,2,3 or virtualmachine for other linux kernel
 ```
 python3 -m venv env
 source env/bin/activate